What is this campaign about?

 Lobby to freeze international student fees

 It is good to see that the University have decided to freeze EU fees following Brexit.
 But international student fees for many continue to rise exponentially and without reason.
 We continue to see international student fees disproportionately used to fund universities in the UK.
-Whilst Leicester is not individual in how they currently use international student funds, we ask them to support us in lobbying the government and taking ownership by freezing fees and committing to improve the international student experience.
+Whilst Leicester is not individual in how they currently use international student funds, we ask them to support us in lobbying the University and taking ownership by freezing fees and committing to improve the international student experience.

 Boycott the NSS